 The question of vibro-acoustic transparency appears in a wide range of problems.
-Examples include the transmission of noise through a car door or double-glazed window, and the acoustic energy applied to a satellite linside the fairing of a launch vehicle.
-An experimental analysis can be performed by placing a structure into the partition wall between a reverberant chamber, where a diffuse field is generated, and an anechoic chamber.
-The purpose is then to measure which part of the power is transmitted through the structure from one chamber.
-The purpose is then to measure which part of the power is transmitted through the structure from one chamber to the other.
-However, such experimental tests are quite expensive, so for this reason, and in order to have more information on performance and any need for engineering design changes carlier in the design and development process, predictive methods are attractive.
+Examples it transmission of noise through a car door or double-glazed window, and the acoustic energy applied to inside the fairing of a launch vehicle.
+An experimental analysis can be performed by placing a structupartition wall between a reverberant chamber, where a diffuse field is generated, and an anechoic champurpose is then to measure which part of the power is transmitted through the structure from one chanother.
+However, such experimental tests are quite expensive, so for this reason, and in order to information on performance and any need for engineering design changes earlier in the design and de process, predictive methods are attractive.

-This paper presents an innovative technology to perform predictive transparency analysis, using numerical modelling.
-The method is based on a baffled boundary element formulation which can handle structural geometries lying outside the plane of the baffle, as well as co-planar with it.
-Numerical results are compared to analytic results and results obtained by an Infinite-Finite Element Method (IFEM).
-Some special attention is given to the handling of diffuse field acoustic excitation and to the prediction of the transmitted power.
+This paper presents an innovative technology to perform predictive transparency analysis, using modelling.
+The method is based on a baffled boundary element formulation which can handle geometries lying outside the plane of the baffle, as well as co-planar with it.
+Numerical results are or analytic results and results obtained by an Infinite-Finite Element Method (IFEM).
+Some special given to the handling of diffuse field acoustic excitation and to the prediction of the transmitted power.